 While the US government has hardened its stance against Huawei in recent years, the British government has welcomed the Chinese telecoms giant with open arms.
 Huawei has pledged to spend billions of pounds in the UK, and has won major infrastructure contracts.

-As hostilities in cyber space intensify, concerns over alleged links between Huawei and the Chinese government are bad for business.
+In this context, the report is likely to make uncomfortable reading for the company’s executives.
 Huawei’s work in the UK is an integral part of its international marketing strategy, and serves to convince other Western governments that its products can be trusted.
-So this report might make for uncomfortable reading for the company’s executives.

 The board’s concerns have been passed on to the National Security Adviser, Mark Sedwill, who has the power to prohibit the use of the technology in critical infrastructure.
-But banning Huawei wouldn’t solve a bigger challenge facing the government: how to establish trust in critical infrastructure when you depend on foreign tech.
+But banning Huawei wouldn’t solve the key challenge facing government: how do you establish trust in critical infrastructure when you depend on foreign technology?
 While Britain excels in some areas of deep tech, the type of hardware that Huawei specialises in is not one of them.
 Telecoms operators have no choice but to look abroad for certain technologies.

 Given that China’s investment in R&D is continuing to rise, it’s likely the UK will only become more reliant on Chinese hardware in the coming years, whether we like it or not.